HydraChain/hydrachain/README.md

 **Accountable Validators**

-The main difference is a [*byzantine fault tolerant consensus*](https://en.wikipedia.org/wiki/Byzantine_fault_tolerance) protocol which does not depend on proof-of-work.
+The main difference is the byzantine fault tolerant consensus protocol ([*detailed here*](https://github.com/HydraChain/hydrachain/blob/master/hc_consensus_explained.md)) which does not depend on proof-of-work.
 Instead it relies on a registered and accountable set of validators which propose and validate the order of transactions.

 **Instant Finality**